Plymouth HS students, staffers advised to self-isolate following trip to Italy, schools closed for sanitation

 “We will continue to work in conjunction with the Plymouth Board of Health, local and state agencies to help guide us through this recent development,” Maestas continued.

-The district has contracted a professional cleaning company that specializes in these matters to disinfect all 12 buildings in addition to school buses.
+The district has contracted a professional cleaning company that specializes in these matters to disinfect all 12 buildings in addition to school buses on Friday.

 He said this will be done out of an abundance of caution and that he takes the school responsibility to their students seriously.